-Non veg were Wild Black Water Oyster in curry leaf butter with fish roe and garlic.
+Non-veg dishes included Wild Black Water Oyster in curry leaf butter with fish roe and garlic.
 Seabass Paturi Maach with mustard fish steamed in a banana leaf.
 Karwari Soft Shell Crab.
 Spicy Venison and Vermicelli Doughnut.
 Egg Curry Masala.
 Chettinad Pulled Duck.
-Maa’s Kashmiri Lamp Chops.
+Maa’s Kashmiri Lamb Chops.
 Kerala Beef Pepper Fry and Organic Baby Chicken chargrilled in Tandoori Spices.

 Grilled Artichoke Hearts

 We felt full after the dinner but decided to cram in the decadent Dark Chocolate and Cinnamon dessert with passion fruit shrikhand.
-It was very rich but worth the cramming!
+It was vibrant but worth the cramming!
 The other dessert was Old Monk Rum Pudding or a choice of cakes.

 Gunpowder Restaurant Tower Bridge London SE1 Interiors

-The restaurant is located in a newly built development with restaurants and luxury apartments.
-The floor to ceiling glass windows allows you to see into the space before you enter.
+The restaurant is situated in a newly built development with restaurants and luxury apartments.
+The floor to ceiling glass windows allows you to see into the room before you enter.
 There is a counter near the door entrance where you can perch on a high stool to eat your food.
-The tables for two are set close together but I forgot about the two guys sat next to us after a couple of minutes.
-The cosy booths looked cute and accommodate four people.
+The tables for two are set close together, but I forgot about the two guys sat next to us after a couple of minutes.
+The cosy booths looked cute and accommodated four people.
 Décor is low key and contemporary with plastered walls and geometric pattern tiling.

 Gunpowder Restaurant Tower Bridge London SE1 Information

-To find out more about the restaurant go to the Gunpowder Restaurant Website.
+To find out more about the restaurant, go to the Gunpowder Restaurant Website.
 The address is 4 Duchess Walk, London SE1 2SD which is to the side of Tower Bridge.
-The nearest station is London Bridge (Tooley Street Exit) or Tower Hill and walk over Tower Bridge.
+The nearest station is London Bridge (Tooley Street Exit) or Tower Hill, and then you walk over Tower Bridge.
 There is also a Gunpowder in Spitalfields.
-Current opening times listed are Monday to Saturday lunch 12pm-2.45pm and dinner 5.30pm-10pm.
-Saturday and Sunday brunch 11am-4pm.
+Current opening times listed are Monday to Saturday lunch from 12 pm until 2.45 pm and dinner is 5.30 pm until 10 pm.
+Saturday and Sunday brunch is from 11 am until 4 pm.
 It’s best to book a table to avoid disappointment!

 Author: Homegirl London.
 Photographs: Homegirl London and interiors picture from Gunpowder Facebook.
 Thanks: Homeboy for visiting with me.